 Editor's Tip: For extra fright, drape a skeleton hand across the keys.

 Colorful spools of ribbon display equally eye-catching desserts.
 Place scallop-edge die cuts (available at crafts stores or cut from a die-cutting tool) between the ribbon spools with a touch of adhesive to ensure stability.
-Top with a decadent treat for a sugary-sweet Halloween centerpiece.
+Top each tower with a decadent treat for a sugary-sweet Halloween centerpiece.

 Editor's Tip: Keep the cans for next year, or give them away to guests as simple mementos of a frightful night.

-Use rugged old cabinet legs as eye-catching bases in this Halloween gourd display.
+Use rugged old cabinet legs as eye-catching bases for this Halloween gourd display.
 Elevating some gourds and leaving others on the table, as well as varying the size of gourds, adds quirkiness to this Halloween centerpiece.